-This person, Luke Lewis, wrote an amazing article, listing down 7 horrible things people do to others via their status update.
+Luke Lewis listed 7 horrible things people do to others via their status update, and I say amen.
 Read the following so that you can dodge away venom-and-hatred-dipped arrows!

 “Perfect weekend: gorgeous Malibu sunshine, barbecue on the beach, and the best friends in the world.
 Life is good.”
 Thanks.
 Just what I want to read when I’m crushed between two fatsos on the bus to work on a rain-lashed Monday morning.